GhostWrench/pqm/README.md

 units like "10 meters".
 With it you can create variables that represent these physical quantities and use them for math just like a normal numeric variable.

+In addition PQM is designed to be simple, lightweight and fast.
+The entire module, including unit definitions lives in a single file that is ~1000 total lines.
+It also requires a strict definition of units that eliminates the possiblity of "unit collisions" that plauge many other libraries of this type.

 Create a physical quantity variable
 --------------------------------------------------------------------------------